 Submission of Certificate Signing Requests

-The SMKI Interface Design Specification and the Code sets out the provisions in respect of:
+The SMKI Interface Design Specification (SMKI IDS) and the Code sets out the provisions in respect of:

 the mechanism established for this purpose is in accordance with the procedure in PKCS#10;

-naming restrictions in respect of the Subject of each Certificate in accordance with the relevant Certificate Profile;
+naming restrictions in respect of the Subject of each Certificate in accordance with the relevant Certificate Policy;

-the circumstances in which an Authorised Subscriber may submit a Certificate Signing Request (CSR) in respect of a Device Certificate and the means by which it may do so;
+the circumstances in which an Authorised Subscriber may submit a Certificate Signing Request (CSR) in respect of a Device Certificate and the means by which it may do so (SMKI IDS sections 2.3.1.6, 2.4.1.1 and 2.5.1.1);

-the circumstances in which an Authorised Subscriber may submit a CSR in respect of an Organisation Certificate and the means by which it may do so;
+the circumstances in which an Authorised Subscriber may submit a CSR in respect of an Organisation Certificate and the means by which it may do so (SMKI IDS sections 2.3.1.1 and 2.6.1.1);

-the circumstances in which an Authorised Subscriber for an IKI Certificate may submit a CSR in respect of an IKI Certificate and the means by which it may do so; and
+the circumstances in which an Authorised Subscriber for an IKI Certificate may submit a CSR in respect of an IKI Certificate and the means by which it may do so (SMKI IDS sections 2.4 and 2.5); and

 requirements in respect of validation of the format of a CSR, checking that the submitting organisation is an Eligible Subscriber for the Certificate and rejection if such requirements are not met.

-The SMKI Registration Authority shall validate the Subject of each Certificate to ensure that each CSR corresponds with an EUI64 Identifier range that is applicable to the relevant User Role, as provided in the Organisation Information Form.
+The SMKI Registration Authority shall validate the Subject of each CSR in respect of an Organisation Certificate to ensure that each CSR corresponds with an EUI-64 Compliant identifier range that is applicable to the relevant User Role, as provided in the Organisation Information Form.

-Subject to the provisions of the Code and this SMKI RAPP, the DCC shall accept requests for copies of Organisation Certificates and/or Device Certificates from non DCC Users by phone via the DCC Service Desk or, in the case of Organisation Certificates, via the SMKI Portal via the Internet.
+Subject to the provisions of the Code and this SMKI RAPP, the DCC shall accept requests for copies of Organisation Certificates and/or Device Certificates from non DCC Users by phone via the Service Desk or, in the case of Organisation Certificates, via the SMKI Portal via the Internet.
 The DCC shall, following such a request, provide the relevant information as soon as is reasonably practicable, via a secured electronic means.

 Processing of CSRs for XML Signing Certificates